Mortgages – everything you need to know

 What is a mortgage?

 A mortgage is a loan that is secured by the value of a property.
 Legally the loan issuer has a lien on the title, which is a legal ‘block’ preventing the owner from selling and transferring the title to another individual – until the lender removes the lien.
 If you stop making payments to your lender the lien owner (typically the bank, but it could also be a different lending institution such as a “2nd-Tier lender”) can force your house to be sold to recoup the outstanding balance of the loan.
 If you have multiple properties banks will often take security over them all – this is known as cross securitisation, where a bank can choose to sell either or all of your properties to recoup any outstanding debts.
-Initially, you are allowed to repay your loan at any point -unless you’ve entered into a fixed rate term agreement- using either cash, upon the sale of the property, or in the instance of a refinance to another lender.
+Initially, you are allowed to repay your loan at any point -unless you’ve entered into a fixed rate term agreement- using either cash, upon the sale of the property, or in the instance of a refinance with another lender.

 What is a Loan Value Ratio (LVR)?